Towards a Perceptual Evaluation Framework for Lighting Estimation: Evaluating lighting estimation methods with perceptual data

 \subsection{Observations}

 At first glance, \cref{fig:psychophysical_experiment_in_and_out_results_all_observers_per_method} reveals that the observers' judgement varies across tasks and materials.
-This suggests that judging the accuracy (task 1) vs plausibility (task 2) of lighting are cognitively different tasks, and it is therefore likely that humans focus on different cues when looking at images.
+This suggests that judging the accuracy (task 1) vs plausibility (task 2) of lighting are cognitively different tasks.
+Therefore, humans likely focus on different cues when looking at images.
 We now highlight several key observations emanating from \cref{fig:psychophysical_experiment_in_and_out_results_all_observers_per_method}.
-Moreover, we add examples of lighting estimation methods ranked by perceptual preference in supplementary material.
+See the supplemental for more lighting estimation methods rankings.

-\paragraph{Solely predicting light sources in parametric format is insufficient.} First, we observe that methods focusing exclusively on predicting light sources in parametric format (Gardner~\etal~\cite{gardner2019deep} indoors and Zhang~\etal~\cite{zhang2019all} outdoors) do perform well when matching diffuse renders to ground truth (task 1, diffuse), but are otherwise disliked by observers when the scene contains glossy objects.
+\myparagraph{Solely predicting light sources in parametric format is insufficient.} First, we observe that methods focusing exclusively on predicting light sources in parametric format (Gardner~\etal~\cite{gardner2019deep} indoors and Zhang~\etal~\cite{zhang2019all} outdoors) do perform well when matching diffuse renders to ground truth (task 1, diffuse), but are otherwise disliked by observers when the scene contains glossy objects.